 We invested €6.3 million as part of an investment programme covering Smurfit Kappa paper mills in Colombia, which includes Barranquilla, Barbosa and Cali.
-The Wastewater Treatment Plant in Barranquilla now has state-of-the art anaerobic technology, which reduces water intake from the nearby Magdalena River and improve the quality of water returned to it.
-Our production technology team has developed a range of solutions using a circular economy approach.
-Contaminants in the water are removed and converted from sludge into biogas, which in turn can be used to produce 'green' electricity, providing a long-term sustainable solution.
+The Wastewater Treatment Plant in Barranguilla and improve the quality of water returned to it.

+Our production technology team has developed a range of solutions using a circular are removed and converted from sludge into biogas, which in turn can be used to produce 'green' electricity, providing a long-term sustainable solution.